krkruk/arduino-robot-tutorial/docs/chapters/0_hello_world.md

 # Hello world!

+**Contents**
+* toc
+{:toc}
 This is a quick walkthrough to install your very first application on a microcontroller.
 It's the only section that does not require any software experience :)

 ## Arduino IDE
 Launch your Arduino IDE, you should see something like this (AD2023):